jonas1137/Image-Classifier-Application/README.md

 # Image-Classifier-Application
-Predict the type of flower in a picture using a saved pretrained deep learning model loaded from a checkpoint.
-Display the predicted top K-values and corresponding probabilities.
+This application classifies the type of flower visible in a picture using a saved pretrained deep learning model loaded from a checkpoint.
+After running the application in the command line, the user is presented with the top K predicted categories and corresponding probabilities.

 ## Usage instructions
 Run predict.py in the terminal and enter the filepath of a picture of a flower on the local computer in the function call to have the program predict the type of flower and output its name along with the probability of the prediction.
 The function call need only include the file name and the picture directory, i.e.:<br>